-- When experiencing high levels of uncertainty, the communication interaction is not as personal or intimate.
-As uncertainty is reduced, intimacy increases. - When experiencing high levels of uncertainty, communication will feature more reciprocity, or displays of respect.
-As uncertainty decreases, reciprocity may diminish. - Differences between people increase uncertainty, while similarities decrease it. - Higher levels of uncertainty are associated with a decrease in the indication of liking the other person, while reductions in uncertainty are associated with liking the other person more.
+- 5. When experiencing high levels of uncertainty, communication will feature more reciprocity, or displays of respect.
+As uncertainty decreases, reciprocity may diminish. - 6.
+Differences between people increase uncertainty, while similarities decrease it. - 7.
+Higher levels of uncertainty are associated with a decrease in the indication of liking the other person, while reductions in uncertainty are associated with liking the other person more.